andvsilva/webscraping/whale-alert/README.md

 To know more about me see my [webpage](https://medium.com/r/?url=https%3A%2F%2Fandsilvadrcc.gitlab.io%2Fmy-web-page-andre-vieira%2F).

 Cheers!
-Until the next time :)
+Until the next time. :)

 ## References